01 of 09

 How to Avoid Long Lines

-Arriving early is your best bet to avoid lines for at least an hour in the morning.
+Arriving early is your best bet to avoid lines for at least the first hour in the morning.
 But as the day progresses, crowds get bigger and lines get longer.

 Another strategy is to visit Universal Orlando during one of the less crowded times of the year.